Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 This problem can be easily seen on inputs with unbalanced brackets (e.g.~expressions such as `\texttt{x = f(();}'): each additional unmatched bracket exponentially increases the search space.
 On a modern machine with a Java 7 grammar, \cpctplus takes about 0.3s to find the complete set of minimum cost repair sequences for 3 unmatched brackets, 3s for 4 unmatched brackets, and 6 unmatched brackets caused our 32GiB test machine to run out of RAM.

-Attempting to work around this problem by reducing $N_\textit{total}$ leads to some simple, but spread-out syntax errors, no longer being repaired.
 The only sensible alternative is a timeout: up to several seconds is safe in our experience.
 We thus remove $N_\textit{total}$ from \cpctplus and rely entirely on a timeout which, in this paper, is defined to be 0.5s.